Krackatoa/STRIVE-x-SAMMI/README.md

 ## Extension Function

-This extension allows you to receive data from TheLettuceClub's [GGST x SAMMI Live Content Mod](https://github.com/TheLettuceClub/StriveSAMMI-Release) in the form of a button that fills with data at 60Hz, and Extension Triggers for individual, one-off events.
-It's currently separated into these two mechanisms for performance reasons.
-The data stream to the button may become an Extension Trigger of it's own at a later date.
+This extension allows you to receive data from TheLettuceClub's [GGST x SAMMI Live Content Mod](https://github.com/TheLettuceClub/StriveSAMMI-Release) in the form of Extension Triggers.

 ## Quick Start Guide